unewochialat/php-extensions-mamp/README.md

  - memcache
  - redis

-newer memcached lib can be found here: https://github.com/majksner/php-memcached-mamp
+newer/other memcached lib can be found here: https://github.com/majksner/php-memcached-mamp